kontist/kontist.github.io/SDK.markdown

 import { Client } from "kontist";
 ```

+TypeScript users should add at least `"lib": ["es2018.asynciterable", "es6", "dom"]` to their `tsconfig.json`.

 ### Browser
 For your web application you can install the SDK via `npm install kontist --save` and then just load the bundle via